Extension of $p$-compact operators in Banach spaces: Introduction

 $K_p(X,Y)$ and $W_p(X,Y)$ are Banach operator ideals with respect to some suitable norms $\ka_p$ and $\omega_p$ respectively.
 For a given operator $T$, $\ka_p(T) (\omega _p(T))$ depends on the factorization of the operator $T$ through a quotient space of $\ell_q$, $\frac{1}{p}+\frac{1}{q}=1$.
 Moreover, if $(A,\al)$ is an operator ideal for Banach spaces, one can define $A^d(X,Y)=\{T\in B(X,Y):T^*\in A(Y^*,X^*)\}$.
 For $T\in A^d(X,Y)$, we define $\al^d(T)=\al(T^*)$.
 Then $(A^d,\al^d)$ is again an operator ideal and is called the {\it dual ideal} of $(A,\al)$.
 It is well-known that $A^d$ is a Banach operator ideal whenever $(A,\al)$ is also a Banach operator ideal.
 In this paper, we discuss various extension properties of the dual ideal.

 \begin{notn} For Banach spaces $X, Y$, we define the following:

 \end{notn}

-Interested readers can refer to \cite{SK,SK1} for more details of these ideals.
+Interested readers can refer to \cite{SK,SK1} for more details on these ideals.
 We now move on to the notion of {\it approximation property} in Banach spaces.

-\bdfn A Banach space $X$ is said to have the {\it metric approximation property} (in short MAP) if the identity operator can be uniformly approximated by a sequence of finite rank operators over compact sets. \edfn
+\bdfn A Banach space $X$ is said to have the {\it metric approximation property} (MAP) if for every compact subset $K$ of $X$ and for $\e>0$ there exists an operator $T$ with a finite-dimensional range from $X$ into itself such that $\|T\|=1$ and $\|Tx-x\|\leq \e$ for every $x\in K$. \edfn